amorphousmd/android_nfc_read_write/README.md

-# Simple Android to Read and Write Pages to NFC Card
+# Simple Android App to Read and Write Pages to NFC Card

 Card used NTAG215